Jeffersonville & Louisville

 For more information regarding Clinical services and requirements, please contact our Clinical Coordinator at (812) 288-8878 or e-mail, MAClinical@pierce.edu

 The computer lab is part of student success services at the College.
 The Student Computer Lab provides a place for currently enrolled students to work on assignments.
 The lab is reserved at times throughout the week for instruction classes.
 When classes are not held, the lab is open to students of the College for use in accessing software applications, the internet, e-mail, etc. Students must check with the front desk if the lab is open or available for use.
 As with all labs on the College campus, this lab is not open to the public.
 IT Services maintains all of the equipment and software available in campus computer labs.
-Librarian is not responsible for the operational problems of the computers.
 Paper for printer/copiers can be obtained at the front desk library.

 If you have hardware or software problems in the lab, please contact the front desk at (812) 288-8878.

 Mid-America College of Funeral Service Bookstore is a central hub for College memorabilia and student academic success.
-The College provides all hardback textbooks to students who are on campus and eBooks/hardback textbooks to distant learners – at no cost to the student!
+The College provides all hardback textbooks to students who are on campus and eBooks/hardback textbooks to distant learners.
 The bookstore provides all the textbooks and many class supplies.
 But we’re more than just books, with the College’s merchandise, gifts, logo apparel, school supplies, snacks and more there’s something for everyone.
 As a proponent of academic endeavors on-campus, we play a critical role to our faculty and staff as well.
 Faculty can special order supplement material for their course.
 Those students that are online, the College will mail any book store purchase.

-Please contact the front office at (812) 288-8878 with any questions regarding our Book Store Services.
+Please contact the front office at (812) 288-8878 or firstname.lastname@example.org with any questions regarding our Book Store Services.

 Capstone – The online NBE study series provides a substantive review of the doctrine tested to help students pass the National Board Exam.
 Students will have the opportunity to simulate time and exam management under exam-like conditions online.
 While the Capstone is intended to close the knowledge and skills gap between funeral service education and the NBE, it is also designed to help students reach mastery level for skills associated with passing the NBE.
 The online environment includes test questions, videos, tutorials, and much more!

-Pierce Mortuary Colleges provides several certifications, at no cost to the student.
-Certification/Certificate Programs are a great way to learn more about a specific funeral service skill set that, in turn, can enhance your résumé by making you more competitive and increase your eligibility for more opportunities.
+Pierce Mortuary Colleges provides selected certifications to students that are great ways to learn more about a specific funeral service skill-set.
+These certifications will enhance your resume by making you more competitive and increasing your eligibility for a wider variety of opportunities.

 Live, interactive cremation certification training occurs once a year for on-ground and online students.
 In addition to the ICCFA Operator Certification, Pierce Mortuary Colleges also provides students with the opportunity to receive an ICCFA Cremation Arranger Certificate.
 All students may attend at different times within the program.